GillesArcas/sudosol/README.md

 - XY-wings,
 - simple coloring and multi coloring.

+More techniques are being implemented, either equivalent of Simple Sudoku techniques, or beyond Simple Sudoku techniques.
+Currently, they are:

+- locked pairs and tripple,
+- XY-chains.

 Tests make sure each technique is handled correctly.

 sudosol requires python >= 3.6.